SamDanielThangarajan/tools/remote_scripts/README.md

 Automation include
 - login to remote node
-- rsync to remote node
+- rsync to and from a remote node
 - scp to and from a remote location
 - executing a command on remote node